Lucsantosg/dedicated/index.md

 {{site.data.keyword.Bluemix_dedicated_notm}} can be deployed in any [{{site.data.keyword.IBM_notm}} SoftLayer data center ![External link icon](../icons/launch-glyph.svg)](http://www.softlayer.com/data-centers){: new_window} around the world. {{site.data.keyword.IBM_notm}} SoftLayer provides the highest performing cloud infrastructure.
 Each data center has 24 hour, 7 days a week security, and rigorous controls.

 Each {{site.data.keyword.Bluemix_dedicated_notm}} deployment is dedicated to a single enterprise on {{site.data.keyword.IBM_notm}} SoftLayer dedicated hardware in it's own private network. {{site.data.keyword.Bluemix_dedicated_notm}} environments have the same security standards as the public {{site.data.keyword.Bluemix_notm}} in terms of infrastructure, operational, and physical security.
-However, developer access to the dedicated {{site.data.keyword.Bluemix_notm}} is controlled by your LDAP policies, which can be configured by the {{site.data.keyword.Bluemix_notm}} team when they set up your environment.
+However, developer access to the dedicated {{site.data.keyword.Bluemix_notm}} is controlled by your security policies, which can be configured by the {{site.data.keyword.Bluemix_notm}} team when they set up your environment.
 Within the dedicated environment, you can manage user roles and permissions.
 See [Managing users and permissions](/docs/admin/index.html#oc_useradmin) for details.
 The following figure depicts the logical architecture of a default {{site.data.keyword.Bluemix_dedicated_notm}} deployment.

 ![{{site.data.keyword.Bluemix_dedicated_notm}}](images/bm_dedicated_arch.png "{{site.data.keyword.Bluemix_dedicated_notm}} default architecture")